 - The fund must meet the ‘minimum annual distribution’ requirements.
 Special distribution rules have been approved by the Federal Government for use during the COVID-19 pandemic.

-- The fund must have its financial statements audited or reviewed each year (an audit is required if revenue and assets are less than $1 million).
+- The fund must have its financial statements audited or reviewed each year (an audit is not required if revenue and assets are less than $1 million).

 - The fund must have a formal investment strategy.